Student support services

 - Referral to the student psychologist and/or counsellors

-The Plexus Information Meeting Point for Students (better known as PITStop) is a place where you can ask questions about the programme, studying or any other issues you can expect to encounter as a student.
+Student Support Services in Plexus s a place where you can ask questions about studying or any other issues you can expect to encounter as a student.
 These include:

 - Study choice and career